-We are so happy to feature Vicky who will present the project titled, The Vulva Revival, at our event on June 10, 2018!
+We were so happy to feature Vicky who presented the project titled, The Vulva Revival, at our event on June 10, 2018!
 Read more about the project below:

 I’m an Australian artist who recently moved to Norway to be with my Norwegian boyfriend!
 My practice includes contemporary jewellery and sculpture.
 I’m looking to have my first solo show in Oslo.
 The following project proposal is part of my PhD application I sent to Oslo Fine Art Academy.